 Note for Foreign-Educated Applicants: Foreign transcripts must be submitted through the LSAC Credential Assembly Service (CAS).
 Applicants who completed any post-secondary work outside of the United States (including its territories) or Canada, must use this service for the evaluation of foreign transcripts.
 The one exception to this requirement is foreign work completed through a study abroad, consortium, or exchange program sponsored by a US or Canadian institution, and where the work is clearly indicated as such on the home campus transcript.
 Please visit www.lsac.org for details.

-The Committee on Admissions prefers the use of the LSAC Letter of Recommendation (LOR) Service.
+The Committee on Admissions requires the use of the LSAC Letter of Recommendation (LOR) Service.
 Please do NOT submit duplicate letters directly to NYU School of Law.

-Note: The Root-Tilden-Kern Scholarship; the Lindermann Family Public Service Scholarship; the Jacobson Public Service Scholarship for Women, Children, and Families; the Sinsheimer Service Scholarship; and the Filomen M. D'Agostino Scholarship applications require at least one additional recommendation that addresses the applicant's commitment to public service (see Scholarship section for details).
+Note: The Root-Tilden-Kern Scholarship; the Lindermann Family Public Service Scholarship; the Jacobson Public Service Scholarship for Women, Children, and Families; the Sinsheimer Service Scholarship; and the Filomen M. D'Agostino Scholarship for Women and Children; and the Filomen M. D'Agostino Scholarship for Civil Rights, Civil Liberties, and Criminal Justice applications require at least one additional recommendation that addresses the applicant's commitment to public service (see Scholarship section for details).

 Application Fee or Waiver

-Applicants who have received an LSAC-approved LSAT or CAS fee waiver, will have their NYU School of Law $85 application fee automatically waived.
+Applicants who have received an LSAC-approved LSAT or Credential Assembly Service fee waiver, will have their NYU School of Law $85 application fee automatically waived.

-Teach for America, Peace Corps and US military participants should send their request for a fee waiver to firstname.lastname@example.org.
+Teach for America, Peace Corps and US military participants should email their request for a fee waiver.
 Applicants must have an account with the LSAC.
-To request an application fee waiver, please include your L number, a verification letter as well as the basis for the waiver (Teach for America, Peace Corps, or US military service).
+To request an application fee waiver, please include your L number, a verification letter, and the basis for the waiver (Teach for America, Peace Corps, or US military service).

 Supplying Additional Information